redis/node-redis/README.md

 However, if new commands are introduced before this library is updated, you can use `send_command()` to send arbitrary commands to Redis.
 The command has to be lower case.

-All commands are sent as multi-bulk commands. `args` can either be an Array of arguments, or omitted.
+All commands are sent as multi-bulk commands. `args` can either be an Array of arguments, or omitted / set to undefined.

 ## client.connected